Nepal Expedition - Khumbu Mountaineering

 Pachermo Peak - 6187m

 It has a north-by-northwest ridge, which rises from the crevassed glacier astride the Tashi Lapcha.
 We have a high camp near the Tashi Lapcha then have to cross wide, crevassed snow slopes to gain the north ridge of Pachermo.
 The ridge is followed with little difficulties, although in some conditions crevasses might give problems towards the summit.
-Several parties have reported a difficult ice step caused by a large crevasse about 300 ft from the summit.
+Several parties have reported a difficult ice step caused by a large crevasse about 100m from the summit.
 This changes year on year, and that is all part of the adventure!

 Highlights include:

-Arriving in Kathmandu on April 4th, and departing for home on April 21st, 2027
+Arriving in Kathmandu on November 5th, and departing for home on November 23rd, 2028

-£4250 per person - land only price (6 places available)
+£4150 per person - land only price (6 places available)

 Not included are international flights, your personal climbing and camping equipment, insurance suitable for 6000m Himalayan mountains, tips for staff and guides, additional drinks (including all alcohol), and lunches and dinners while in Kathmandu.